Permian Basin, TX

 Project: As part of their TxN Certification project, BAE Systems is creating essential monarch habitat by planting pollinator gardens, removing invasive species, and restoring native grasses on their privately owned campus.
 Project initiatives include invasive species removal, native pollinators plots, rainwater and AC condensate collection, demonstration gardens, predator control, habitat control, erosion control, seedball distribution, employee education and testing program, monarch shelters, and census.

-BAE Systems employees have participated in seedball-making sessions, fostering the growth of pollinator-friendly Texas natives, and have enjoyed working with Texan by Nature to learn the difference between invasive and native species.
-The company expects to see an uptick in monarch appearances on their campus (along with employee smiles), as well as a long term cost savings in grounds management.
+BAE Systems employees have participated in seedball-making sessions, encouraging the growth of pollinator-friendly Texas natives, and have enjoyed working with Texan by Nature and our conservation partners to learn the difference between invasive and native species.
+The company expects to see an uptick in monarch appearances on their campus, as well as a long-term cost savings in grounds management.

 June 5, 2018.
 Recently, BAE’s environmental team at the Austin Campus were awarded top employee honors for their project and recognized globally by BAE as a leading campus in conservation during 2018 World Environment Day!

 Employee volunteers at our Austin Business Center in Texas are helping the environment by removing invasive plant species on campus to draw pollinators and wildlife such as the Monarch butterfly. #WorldEnvironmentDay pic.twitter.com/VSkyEJSaxx

 — BAE Systems (@BAESystemsplc) June 5, 2018

 An additional 21 environmental projects are planned for 2017-18, with several already underway.
 Texan by Nature looks forward to keeping you updated on BAE Systems campus-wide native habitat restoration efforts!